Probability distribution: Random number generation

-A frequent problem in statistical simulations (the Monte Carlo method) is the generation of pseudo-random numbers that are distributed in a given way.
+Although from a theoretical point of view this method always works, in practice the inverse distribution function is unknown and/or cannot be computed efficiently.
+In this case, other methods (such as the Monte Carlo method) are used.

 Common probability distributions and their applications

 The concept of the probability distribution and the random variables which they describe underlies the mathematical discipline of probability theory, and the science of statistics.
 There is spread or variability in almost any value that can be measured in a population (e.g. height of people, durability of a metal, sales growth, traffic flow, etc.); almost all measurements are made with some intrinsic error; in physics, many processes are described probabilistically, from the kinetic properties of gases to the quantum mechanical description of fundamental particles.
 For these and many other reasons, simple numbers are often inadequate for describing a quantity, while probability distributions are often more appropriate.

 The following is a list of some of the most common probability distributions, grouped by the type of process that they are related to.
 For a more complete list, see list of probability distributions, which groups by the nature of the outcome being considered (discrete, absolutely continuous, multivariate, etc.)

 All of the univariate distributions below are singly peaked; that is, it is assumed that the values cluster around a single point.
 In practice, actually observed quantities may cluster around multiple values.
 Such quantities can be modeled using a mixture distribution.